Harry & David Field

-Harry & David Field is a baseball park in the northwest United States, located in Medford, Oregon.
+Harry & David Field is a baseball park in Medford, Oregon.

 Adjacent to U.S. Cellular Community Park (now known as Lithia & Driveway Fields), it hosts youth and high school baseball, primarily the American Legion Medford Mustangs and the Medford Rogues, an independent collegiate wood bat team.
 Named for the Harry & David Corporation, which has its world headquarters located just south of the ballpark, it was the brainchild of local businessman Gary Miller.